Death and state funeral of Ruhollah Khomeini: Funeral service

-The first funeral

 On 5 June, the coffin with Khomeini's body was transferred to the Musalla, a vacant lot in north Tehran.
 The body was displayed there on a high podium made out of steel shipping containers, in an air-conditioned glass case, wrapped in a white shroud.
 It stayed there until the next day allowing hundreds of thousands of mourners to see the body.
 On 6 June, the body was brought down and the coffin opened for Grand Ayatollah Mohammad-Reza Golpaygani to lead the Salat al-Janazah (funeral prayer), which lasted for 20 minutes.
 Afterwards, since the crowds of mourners had swelled overnight to several millions, it was impossible to deliver the body to the cemetery through Tehran to the southern part of the city in a procession.
 Eventually, the body was transferred to an Army Aviation Bell 214A/C helicopter and brought by air to the cemetery.
 A stampede due to the massive crowd killed eight people at the funeral procession.

 At the cemetery, the crowd surged past the makeshift barriers and the authorities lost control of the events.
 According to journalist John Kifner of The New York Times:

 Mourning men pull the coffin with Khomeini's body from the helicopter.

 The crowd, much of it made up of Revolutionary Guards detailed to maintain order, pulled the coffin from the helicopter and began parading it around the makeshift compound surrounding the gravesite.
 As the excitement grew, the body of the Ayatollah, wrapped in a white burial shroud, fell out of the flimsy wooden coffin, and in a mad scene people in the crowd reached to touch the shroud.
 The soldiers pushed and wrestled, finally firing warning shots, to get the body back.
 Ayatollah Khomeini's son, Ahmad, was knocked from his feet.
 But even as the soldiers pushed the body back into the helicopter, the crowd swarmed over the craft, dragging it back down as it tried to take off.
 Others jumped into the hole dug for the Ayatollah's body.
 The troops drove the crowd back, finally clearing the compound enough to allow the helicopter to take off, its rotors scattering more mourners.